 Using the dialogue in the “Add Pins” box, add a new event-pin and select the time of the visibility loss, meaning the 4th November 2013, as the date.
 What you what to write in the description text is up to you.
 In the optional box of the domain name, it is advisable to put in the domain for which the event-pin should be displayed in the SISTRIX Visibility Index history graph.
 If the domain box is left empty, this event-pin will be displayed in the visibility history of every domain.

-When you have added the event-pin for the domain karstadt.de, type the domain name in the search box of the toolbox (top right).
-You will now see a green event-pin with your note on the 4th November 2013 in the Visibility Index graph for the domain karstadt.de.
+When you have added the event-pin for the domain, type its name in the search box of the Toolbox (top right).
+You will now see a green event-pin with your note on the specified date in the Visibility Index graph.
 This event-pin is only visible to you.